 Conflict and war

-In warzones, we do not take sides.
-We provide medical care based on needs alone, and try to reach the people who need help most.
+In conflicts and war zones, MSF does not take sides.
+We provide medical care based on needs alone and try to reach the people who need help most.

 If warring parties see aid organisations as being on one side of a conflict, we are less likely to gain access to those in need and more likely to be attacked.